graphql/graphql-spec/rfcs/InputUnion.md

 }
 ```

 Another common approach is to provide a unique mutation for every type.
 A schema employing this technique might have `logCatDropOff`, `logDogDropOff` and `logSnakeDropOff` mutations.
 This removes the potential for modeling non-sensical situations, but it explodes the number of mutations in a schema, making the schema less accessible.
+If the type is nested inside other inputs, this approach simply isn't feasable.

 These workarounds only get worse at scale.
 Real world GraphQL schemas can have dozens if not hundreds of possible types for a single `Interface` or `Union`.